spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 | `gcp-profile` | Cluster profile for [*hello-universe*](https://github.com/spectrocloud/hello-universe) application. | GCP |
 | `gcp-profile-api` | Cluster profile for [*hello-universe-api*](https://github.com/spectrocloud/hello-universe-api) application. | GCP |

 The `spectrocloud_cluster_profile` resource provides all the basic information that Palette needs to display it, such as the name, description and cloud type.
 It also provides the optional version field, which has a default value of **1.0.0**.
-You can create another version of the cluster profile by specifying the same name, but different version value.
+You can create another version of the cluster profile by specifying another resource with the same profile name, but different version value.

 ```hcl {9} hideClipboard
 resource "spectrocloud_cluster_profile" "azure-profile" {